SmartLogger3000 User Manual

 |

 The default value is Disable.
-If this parameter is set to Enable, the SmartLogger shuts down the device when the communication between the SmartLogger and the scheduling backend is interrupted for a period longer than the set value of Reactive power scheduling timeout threshold for triggering solar inverter shutdown. |
+If this parameter is set to Enable, the SmartLogger shuts down the device after the SmartLogger has failed to receive remote communication scheduling commands for a period longer than the set value of Reactive power scheduling timeout threshold for triggering solar inverter shutdown. |

 |

 The default value is 300.
-This parameter is used only for shutdown protection for reactive power scheduling when the communication between the SmartLogger and the scheduling backend is abnormal.
-If the communication is interrupted for a period longer than the set value, it is determined as abnormal. |
+This parameter is used only for shutdown protection when the communication for reactive power scheduling is abnormal.
+If the SmartLogger has failed to receive remote communication scheduling commands for a period longer than the set value, the communication is determined as abnormal. |

 |